peterconnects/kubernetes-scripts/README.md

 What if we want to expose MSSQL over port 1433?

-We need to set the hostNetwork to true. https://kubernetes.github.io/ingress-nginx/deploy/baremetal/#via-the-host-network
+We need to set the hostNetwork to true, as documented here:
+https://kubernetes.github.io/ingress-nginx/deploy/baremetal/#via-the-host-network

-We need to expose the extra TCP port like so: https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services
+We need to expose the extra TCP port like so:
+https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services

 The tcp service configmap looks like so: